What is sulfamethoxazole/trimethoprim?

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Sulfamethoxazole/trimethoprim may affect the way other medicines or products work, and other medicines or products may affect how sulfamethoxazole/trimethoprim works.
 Ask your health care provider if there are interactions between sulfamethoxazole/trimethoprim and the other medicines you take.

 Ask your health care provider about possible side effects from sulfamethoxazole/trimethoprim.
 Your health care provider will tell you what to do if you have side effects.